kithogun666dunnel/devTinder/homework.md

 API FEED API ---= GET/ feed  get all the users from the database API -- GET user by ID create a delete user API

 CREATE A API TO UP[DATE DATA OF A USER] explore the mongoose documenntation for model mrethods what are options i model.fin don wand update method expore more anout it API update the uiser wiotjh email id

+explore schematype options from thwe docs add reqyired uniquy lower min minlength trum add default create a custom validati function for gwender improve dv schme a- put all aprroproate validation on each field in schema add timestamps to the userschema